-If you're still cooking on a gas stove at home, you can make your kitchen energy efficient and environmentally friendly by upgrading to Induction Hobs and Pans.
+If you're still cooking on a gas stove at home, you can make your kitchen energy efficient and environmentally friendly by upgrading to an Induction Hob and Induction Pans.

-If you want to discover Induction Pans and Hobs, how they work, how they save energy, you're in the right place with the Circulon Comprehensive Induction Hob Guide.
+If you want to learn more about induction pans and hobs, how they work and how they save energy, you're in the right place with the Circulon Comprehensive Induction Hob Guide.
 Read more below.

 What is an Induction Hob?

-An Induction Hob is a type of stovetop used in contemporary kitchens.
-Powered by electricity, Induction Hobs heat the base of the pan directly through a magnetic circuit.
-Unlike traditional Gas and Electric Hobs, Induction Hobs do not heat the Hob surface and only heat the cookware, reducing energy usage.
-Since the surface itself never heats up, Induction Hobs are safer for professional and family kitchens.
+An induction hob is a type of stovetop used in contemporary kitchens.
+Powered by electricity, induction hobs heat the base of the pan directly through a magnetic circuit.
+Unlike traditional gas and electric hobs, induction hobs do not heat the hob surface and only heat the cookware, reducing energy usage.
+Since the surface itself never heats up, induction hobs are safer for both professional and family kitchens.

 What’s the difference between Induction and Gas Hobs?

 If you’re fitting a new kitchen, you may be wondering what kind of hob to choose.

 Whilst the Installation of induction hobs can be more expensive than traditional alternatives, they are the most energy-efficient and cheaper to run long-term.

 Induction hobs offer more precise temperate settings, unlike gas hobs, where it’s harder to choose an appropriate level of heat.
 This means an induction hob provides better control over how hot your pan is, reducing the risk of overcooking and making it easier to nail tricky dishes like risotto.

 When it comes to safety, induction hobs come out on top.
 With no open flame, the risk of burns or a fire is much lower.